ngauthier/ngauthier.github.com/_posts/2013-02-19-rails-4-sse-notify-listen.md

 There are lots of potential ways to solve this: polling, long polling, websockets, etc. However I had a specific goal in mind: **use the stack I already had** and keep complexity to a minimum.
 I didn't want to use websockets because of the extra setup on the server.
 Nginx just got a websockets proxy patch, but I don't feel like compiling nginx from source on my deployment machines.
 I wanted something evented, but I didn't want to add another back-end service like Redis.

-I decided to use Rails 4's ActionController::Live, Server-Side Events, and PostgreSQL's NOTIFY/LISTEN system.
+I decided to use Rails 4's ActionController::Live, HTML5 Server Sent Events, and PostgreSQL's NOTIFY/LISTEN system.
 The best part is that all I had to do to my stack was swap thin for puma.

 Huge thanks to Aaron Patterson for his post [Is it Live?](http://tenderlovemaking.com/2012/07/30/is-it-live.html).
 Go read that now, because that's how I implemented ActionController::Live, SSEs, and the Javascript.